 One other thing to remember is that Google is under no obligation to provide the most accurate, most consistent, or the most up-to-date results.
 If your search for baseball bats returns a listing for a company that went out of business five years ago, you will shrug your shoulders, think “That’s odd,” click a different link or do a different search, and forget all about it within the next ten seconds.

 Because we typically find an acceptable set of results within an acceptable time frame when performing searches, in a certain way, we as users place a blind trust in a web search process.
 We just accept at face value that the search results we see are the very best search results possible–even if there are more accurate results available.
-So as long as the results we receive are close enough, that’s good enough for Google.
+So as long as the results we receive are close enough and we return to the search engine for more searches (and more ad views), that’s good enough for Google.